ubsicap/usfm/docs/milestones/index.rst

 Following the syntax for :doc:`word level attributes </attributes/index>`, the following optional attributes can be added to *any* USFM milestone marker.

-:id: A unique identifier which can be used to unambiguously associate the start and ending milestone marker. |br|
+:sid: A unique identifier which can be used to unambiguously identify the starting milestone, and to clearly associate the starting milestone with the ending milestone (eid). |br|
-	The id can be composed of any mixture of numbers, letters, and underscores, and should be unique throughout the scripture text for the selected milestone type.
+    The `sid` can be composed of any mixture of numbers, letters, and underscores, and should be a unique `sid` throughout the scripture text.
+:eid: A unique identifier which can be used to unambiguously identify the ending milestone, and to clearly associate the ending milestone with the starting milestone (sid). |br|
+    If a `sid` attribute is used for the starting milestone in a milestone pair, the ending milestone must include `eid`.

 **Example:**

 .. code-block:: text

-    \qt-s |id="123" who="Pilate"\*“Are you the king of the Jews?”\qt-e |id="123"\*
+    \qt-s |sid="qt_123" who="Pilate"\*“Are you the king of the Jews?”\qt-e |eid="qt_123"\*

 Additional attributes may be available for or required by a specific USFM milestone marker (e.g the use of the ``who`` attribute in the above :ref:`quotation milestone <usfmm_qt#-s>` example).